-Most cases of domestic violence go unreported.
 Many victims try to justify their abuser's actions, and try to convince themselves that the situation will improve.
 Keep in mind, however, that domestic violence situations frequently escalate.
 What may begin as occasional intimidation, threats of violence, or aggressive sexual advances, can escalate into rape, physical assault, and even murder.
-If you have children, keep in mind that when children witness a domestic violence situation, it can lead to them developing violent behaviors later in life.
+If you have children, be aware that when they witness domestic violence, it can lead to them developing violent behaviors later in life.

 Physical abuse is the most recognizable form of domestic violence.
-It involves the use of force against the victim, causing injury (e.g. a punch or a kick, stabbing, shooting, choking, slapping, forcing you to use drugs, etc.).
-Remember that the injury doesn't need to be a major one.
-Consider, for example, that your abuser slaps you a few times, causing only minor injuries that don't require a visit to the hospital.
-Is that domestic violence?
-Yes.
-The slapping would still be considered domestic violence.
+It involves the use of force against the victim, causing injury (a punch or a kick, stabbing, shooting, choking, slapping, forcing you to use drugs, etc.).
+However, the injury doesn't need to be a major one.
+For example, your abuser slaps you a few times, causing only minor injuries that don't require a visit to the hospital.
+Although the injury is minimal, the slapping would constitute domestic violence.

 Sexual abuse is a common form of domestic violence.
 It includes not only sexual assault and rape, but also harassment, such as unwelcome touching and other demeaning behaviors.
 Many victims don't realize how broadly sexual abuse is interpreted.
 For example, if you've ever been coerced into not using contraception (the pill, a condom, an IUD, etc.) or having an abortion, then you may have actually been sexually abused.
 This form of abuse is known as reproductive coercion.